ReemAlsamary/Robot_Eyes_LEDs_Circuit/README.md

 ### 2. Connecting the circuit diagram:
-- Connect power and ground to the circuit
+- Connect power and ground to the circuit.
 - Connect the LEDs in parallel so they get the same voltage.
 - Connect the base of the transistor with Arduino digital pin(3).